 Applied Engineering and Technology Management

 The Advanced Manufacturing concentration prepares students for an ever-changing workplace that is increasingly driven by advanced technology.
 The new era of manufacturing is cleaner, more precise, and more efficient than ever before.
 It relies on innovation and highly skilled workers capable of synchronizing multiple aspects of product design, material processing, and resource management.
-Coursework includes theoretical principles and hands-on experiences with processing all categories of materials, computer-aided design and machining technologies, the principles of efficient process design and management, and business skills necessary to compete in 21st century industry.
+Coursework includes theoretical principles and hands-on experiences with processing all categories of materials, computer-aided design and machining technologies, the principles of efficient process design and management, and business skills necessary to compete in

 Click here to view a typical 4-year program of study.
 This is provided for reference only.
 You will work closely with your advisor to determine the best way for you to complete your degree.